elie222/inbox-zero/README.md

 And then update the webhook endpoint in the [Google PubSub subscriptions dashboard](https://console.cloud.google.com/cloudpubsub/subscription/list).

-To start watching emails visit: `/api/google/watch/all`
+To start watching s visit: `/api/google/watch/all`